Polypheny-DDI: A Flexible Polystore-based Distributed Data Infrastructure (Ongoing)

 The objective of the Polypheny-DDI project is to seamlessly combine the functionality of a polystore database with that of a distributed data infrastructure to meet the requirements of data science applications.
 It will focus on i.) supporting complex composite object models and enforcing constraints between the constituent parts; ii.) supporting similarity search in multimedia content, and iii.) supporting continuous data streams and temporal/multiversion data.

 The project will design, implement, and evaluate models and system components for an advanced polystore-based distributed data infrastructure.
-For the requirements analysis and the evaluation, we will closely collaborate with the Center for Data Analytics (CeDA) at the University of Basel.
 From a systems perspective, we will extend the polystore system Polypheny-DB towards Polypheny-DDI, leveraging and combining expertise of the research group on polystores, multimedia data management and retrieval, and data stream management.
 The Polypheny-DDI system will be released under an open source license.

 CeDA: Center for Data Analytics at the University of Basel